Staking OXT on the Orchid networkJul 9, 2021

 Staking in Orchid has an important intentional limitation: due to economic security concerns, there is a significant delay imposed on the withdrawal of staked funds.
 Staking is accomplished by calling the "push" function on the directory contract which transfers OXT from the caller to the contract, locking up those funds.
 Regaining access to the funds requires a two-step process.
 First the owner calls "pull," which removes the stake deposit entry and starts a pending withdrawal.
 Then after waiting through the delay period, the owner can call "take" to claim the funds, transferring them to any payable address.

-The withdrawal delay is a flexible parameter that could be any value chosen by the staker when they first call push to deposit funds.
+The withdrawal delay is designed as a flexible parameter that could be any value chosen by the staker when they first call push to deposit funds.
 However, clients can view the withdrawal delay parameter and filter on it -- ignoring stake deposit entries with withdrawal delays shorter than their acceptable minimum.
 This allows the withdrawal delay to change if needed without requiring an update to the smart contract.
-Currently the Orchid Client imposes a minimum three month withdrawal delay.
+Currently, the Orchid Client imposes a minimum three-month withdrawal delay.

 During the withdrawal process (after the call to pull, but before take can be called) the stake is unusable - as the pull function removes it from the directory tree.
 This creates a significant burden for stakers who may want to move their stake between providers, or just convert back to OXT for liquidity.